 She said: "I want to fight the stereotype that you have to follow all these rules in order to call yourself a vegan.
 People don't need to feel guilty because there's five things they're still holding on to."

 While I don't think that attacking others for their purchases is effective, I would argue that Kalel, myself, and every average Jane or Joe striving to be be an ethical consumer should feel some level of guilt about less-than-perfect choices.

 I know I do.
 That's what drives me to do better.

 After I bought the aforementioned standard-brand razor I asked myself an important question that I wish I'd thought more carefully about sooner.

 Did I really need this?
 The short answer is no - and I did feel badly about it.

 However, because of my guilt, I've learned something from the situation, and won't make the same mistake again.

-As is evidenced by my story, people will generally cut themselves enough breaks without someone else doing it for them - but by saying consumers should not feel guilty for buying dairy, Kalel has effectively given her 1.9 million YouTube subscribers permission to do so.
+As is evidenced by my story, people will generally cut themselves enough breaks without someone else doing it for them.
+By saying consumers should not feel guilty for buying dairy, Kalel has effectively given her 1.9 million YouTube subscribers permission to do so.